 Vacant Land for Portfolio Diversification and for Ultimate Social Distancing

-Land Ho, Inc. facilitates investment diversification into ownership of USA land through its “Sanctuary from Stocks and Crowds Liquidation” auction.SWEDESBORO, NEW JERSEY, UNITED STATES, April 7, 2020 /EINPresswire.com/ -- Land Ho, Inc. announces its land liquidation auction of vacant property so families can protect and preserve their “nest egg” and can have a safe retreat to protect their health.
+Land Ho, Inc. facilitates investment diversification into ownership of USA land through its “Sanctuary from Stocks and Crowds Liquidation” auction ending today.SWEDESBORO, NEW JERSEY, UNITED STATES, April 8, 2020 /EINPresswire.com/ -- Land Ho, Inc. announces its land liquidation auction of vacant property so families can protect and preserve their “nest egg” and can have a safe retreat to protect their health.

 About Land Ho, Inc.: